Insper/Embarcados-Avancados/docs-src/Entrega-2.md

 - PIO peripheral that handles the button must generate an interrupt
 - Program memory separated from data memory

-Once the JTAG starts generating interrupts, it will no longer be necessary to use the JTAG *small driver*, remember to change this in the **bsp**.
+Once the JTAG starts generating interrupts, it will no longer be necessary to use the JTAG *small driver*.
+Remember to change this in the **bsp**.

-Start by reading the buttons without interruption, once it is working, use the following sites as a reference to implement interruption in NIOS:
+Start by reading the buttons without interruption.
+Once it is working, use the following sites as a reference to implement interruption in NIOS:

 Tips: